 We agree.
 There are six Houses of gangs, two 40k tie-in gangs, the crusty old bounty hunter gang, and Necromunda rent-a-cops.
 We’re going to broadly lay out their style and flavor here, and updating this overview as we dive deeper in the future!

-Goliath: Muscled-up steroid freaks that have turned industrial machinery into brutal weapons.
+Muscled-up steroid freaks that have turned industrial machinery into brutal weapons.
 Most of them have mohawks, and all of them have bad attitudes.
+They recently got an update with the House of Chains release.

 Strengths: Tougher and stronger than every other gang, extremely difficult to kill, melee monsters.
 Tanky skills and great short-range firepower make Goliaths one of the best gangs in Zone Mortalis games.